linux-cultist/venv-selector.nvim/README.md

 <a name="features"></a>
 ## ⚡️ Features

-- Switch virtual environments inside Neovim without restarting
+- Switch virtual environments from inside Neovim without restarting
-- Browse and activate venvs found on disk (using configurable searches)
+- Finds virtual environments in default locations automatically (including your workspace and cwd directories)
+- Reactivates virtual environments from cache when you open a python file in the same CWD as before
+- Terminals opened from neovim has the selected venv activated.
 - Built-in support for many venv managers:
   - `python -m venv`, `poetry`, `pipenv`, `anaconda` / `miniconda`, `pyenv` (and plugins), `virtualenvwrapper`, `hatch`, `pipx`
 - PEP-723 / `uv` script support: detect inline script metadata and use `uv`-resolved interpreters